And still I rise…

 I also felt protective towards these patients even though I didn’t know any of them.
 I wanted to help them in some way.
 Some of the patients would be dragged off and subdued by the hospital staff when they became loud and their shouts and screams frightened me.
 I think that started off my fascination with the human mind, why do we think and behave the way we do?
 What causes mental illnesses?

 My mum’s mental health has rapidly declined over many years, and now we are waiting for her to be tested for dementia, along with other mental health issues.
 As a result of my mum’s situation, it has also impacted me over many years.
-I have gone through bouts of depression, I struggle with anxiety at times and through my own life I have had some very traumatic experiences which I will share in later blogs.
+I have gone through bouts of depression, I struggle with anxiety at times and through my own life I have had some traumatic experiences which I may share in later blogs… if I feel brave enough to reopen the locks I have placed on those memories.

 Why am I sharing my story?
 I want my story to be told because I want to help break the stigma of mental health.
 I also hope that by sharing my experiences it will help to empower others to share theirs, and realise they are not alone.
 Over the years I have had made many amazing connections with people from all over the world because of our life experiences.
 I also want to highlight some of the cultural ideologies which stops some people from opening up, for me and my Chinese heritage we are brought up to be strong, and not talk about our fears and vulnerabilities because this would make us ‘lose face’.